 About Quiet Hours Guide

-An independent informational resource for U.S. residential noise ordinances.
+An independent informational resource for U.S. residential noise ordinances — built for residents, not lawyers.

 What This Site Is

-Quiet Hours Guide is a free informational resource that publishes plain-language guides to residential noise ordinances, quiet hours, construction noise rules, and complaint procedures for cities across the United States.
+Quiet Hours Guide is a free, independent informational resource that publishes plain-language guides to residential noise ordinances, quiet hours, construction noise rules, and complaint procedures for cities across the United States.

-The site exists because most city noise ordinance information is buried in raw legal code, buried in PDFs, or spread across outdated forum threads.
-If you have ever searched for your city's quiet hours and landed on a 40-page PDF ordinance document with no table of contents, this site was built for you.
+The site was built because most city noise ordinance information is buried in raw legal code, 40-page PDF documents, or outdated forum threads.
+If you have ever searched for your city's quiet hours and received no usable answer, this site was built for you.

 What This Site Is Not